From 1327 England and Wales have shared Kings and Queens

 Married Wallis Simpson

-Abdicated the throne in 1936 to marry Wallis Simpson – a divorcee.
+Edward succeeded his father as King but he abdicated the throne in December 1936 to marry Wallis Simpson – a divorcee.
 He and his wife were exiled to France.

 Married Elizabeth Bowes-Lyon